 If you’re self-employed and you work from home, there are plenty of home office expenses that you can claim on your taxes.
-In this post, we’ll explain five deductions that could help you save some money at the end of the financial year.
+In this post, we’ll explain five deductions that could help you save some money at tax time.

 Save money with these 5 tax deductions

 The ATO allows small ventures to deduct a number of expenses on their annual taxes.
 Here are five: